Odionwere

 Odionwere is a traditional leadership position among the Edo people of Edo State, Nigeria to refer to the oldest or most respected person in a community or family.
 The term Odionwere can be roughly translated as "village chief" or "elder" in the Edo language.
 The role of an Odionwere is significant in maintaining the cultural and social fabric of Edo communities.

 Responsibilities and role

 The Odionwere serves as the elder and custodian of traditional values and customs within a village or town.
 They are responsible for resolving disputes, preserving the cultural heritage, and promoting unity among the villagers.
 The position of Odionwere is not hereditary but is earned through wisdom, experience, and respect within the community.

 Selection process

 The selection of an Odionwere typically involves a consensus among the village elders, taking into consideration the individual's knowledge of Edo traditions, moral character, and ability to mediate conflicts.
 The chosen Odionwere becomes the symbol of authority, wisdom, and leadership within the village.

-Significance

-The Odionwere plays a crucial role in various aspects of village life, including: